A Ramsey-Tur\'an theory for tilings in graphs: Introduction

 \begin{prop} For any integer $k\geq 3$, $k$-vertex $F$, $0<\eta<\tfrac{\gamma(F)}{k}$ and $\alpha>0$ the following holds for all sufficiently large $n\in \N$, defining $\mu:=\tfrac{\gamma(F)}{k}-\eta>0$.
 There exists an $n$-vertex graph $G$ with $\delta(G)\ge \eta n$ and $\alpha(G)\le \alpha n$ such that every $F$-tiling in $G$ covers at most $(1-\mu)n$ vertices. \end{prop}

-Proposition \ref{prop:lower alpha_2} proves that $\RTT_{2}(F)\geq \tfrac{\gamma(F)}{k}$ for every $k$-vertex $F$.
+Proposition \ref{prop:lower alpha_2} proves that\footnote{If $F$ is acyclic, this is immediate.} $\RTT_{2}(F)\geq \tfrac{\gamma(F)}{k}$ for every $k$-vertex $F$.
 In particular, we have that $\RTT_2(K_k)\geq 1-\tfrac{2}{k}$.
 This was previously shown by Knierim and Su \cite{knier21} who proved a matching upper bound (restricted to the case $n\in k \N$ and hence concentrating on $K_k$-factors), as previously mentioned.
 Our next result proves that this lower bound is tight for cycles and can be seen as a generalisation of \Cref{thm:almostk3} to cycles of arbitrary length.

 \begin{theorem} For any integer $k\ge 3$ and constant $\tfrac{1}{k}<\eta\le 1$, there exists an $\alpha>0$ such that for all sufficiently large $n\in \N$, any $n$-vertex graph $G$ with $\delta(G)\ge \eta n$ and $\alpha(G)\le \alpha n$ contains an $\eta$-quasiperfect $C_k$-tiling, where $C_k$ denotes the cycle with $k$ vertices. \end{theorem}